 For 2014-15 Returning Students: If you are applying to renew your financial aid, please see the list of items required and instructions

 A. In our May/June verification process, we review the figures on your tax returns, W-2 forms and verification forms to make sure that you are still eligible for the original aid package that we awarded to you.
 Aid changes will result when the actual income from the tax return is substantially higher than what was reported on the CSS PROFILE, or if there is a decrease in the number of children enrolled at least half-time in undergraduate degree-seeking programs.
 In these cases, we will inform you as soon as possible and ask for any additional information that you may have.
 For returning students we do the awarding and verification process at the same time, as we need tax return documents in order to determine aid eligibility.

 A. Bucknell's total gift aid policy stipulates that the total of any education-related funding from any source (grants, scholarships, awards, tuition benefits, VA benefits, and any other funding for education expenses) cannot exceed our published comprehensive cost.
 The cost includes tuition, student activity fee, standard double room and anytime access meal plan.
 This cost is $60,140 for the 2014-15 academic year.
 If this amount is reached, we will reduce any Bucknell aid (need-based and/or merit-based) dollar for dollar.
-Please be sure to send our office copies of any outside award letters that you receive.
-If outside organizations remit their funds to Bucknell after your fall bill is due, please be advised that you may incur late fees as a result.
+Please be sure to send the Office of Financial Aid copies of any outside funding that you receive.
+If outside organizations remit their funds after your semester bill is due, please be advised that you will incur late fees as a result.

 A. Some students feel that they need time to adjust to college life and their studies.
 If this is the case, then you are not obligated to work.
 We can assist you by suggesting additional loan programs; however, additional need-based grant will not be awarded to replace any work-study funds that you may decline.